MTaimoorK/A-B-Testing/README.md

 ### Advantages of Bayesian over Frequentist
 - Results are more interpretable than the ones we got from the frequentist approach.
 - We can interpret results at any point during the experiment.
 Don't need to wait for an arbitrary "statsig."

+## Contributing

+🎉 **Feel Free to Contribute!** 🎉

+We welcome contributions from the community!
+Whether you want to report a bug, suggest an improvement, or add a new feature, your input is highly valued.

+### How to Contribute

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix (`git checkout -b feature/your-feature`).
+3. Make your changes and commit them (`git commit -am 'Add your feature'`).
+4. Push to the branch (`git push origin feature/your-feature`).
+5. Open a Pull Request.

+### What You Can Contribute

+- Reporting bugs
+- Discussing new features or improvements
+- Writing or improving documentation
+- Adding new tests or enhancing existing ones
+- Providing feedback on the project

+### Code of Conduct

+Please note that this project adheres to the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.

+Thank you for considering contributing to our project! 🚀